Solid U.S. jobs report bolsters case for Fed rate hike

 More layoffs in the energy sector, which is grappling with last year's sharp decline in crude oil prices, were a drag on mining payrolls, which shed 4,000 jobs in July.
 The mining sector has lost 78,000 jobs since December.

-Oilfield giants Schlumberger and Halliburton and many others in the oil and gas industry have announced thousands of job cuts in the past few months.
+Oilfield giants Schlumberger (SLB.N) and Halliburton (HAL.N) and many others in the oil and gas industry have announced thousands of job cuts in the past few months.

 (Reporting by Lucia Mutikani; Editing by Clive McKeef and Paul Simao)